lcmd-epfl/mikimo/README.md

 ## Usages [↑](#usages)

 The code requires two essential inputs for the analysis: energy data and reaction network (along with initial concentrations to be incorporated in the reaction network).
-All these files must be in the same directory.
+All these files must be in the working directory or in the directory targeted with the `-d` option..

 - energy data: reaction_data (in csv or xlsx format)
 - reaction network: rxn_network (in csv or xlsx format)